Best Books3

 by Gilly Macmillan

-(by- Linda ) In quick order, Gilly Macmillan presents a compelling scenario and shortly after the reader will start to feel like reading throughout the night.
-The story revolves around a missing child and is told from the perspective of the lead detective heading up the investigation, Jim and the distraught mother of the missing child, Rachael.
-Parent, or not, the angst of the situation hits you hard and fast; this is a taunt pshchological thriller that is well paced, well written and suspenseful.
-Both of these main characters are flawed making them all the easier to relate to.
+In quick order, Gilly Macmillan presents a compelling scenario, and shortly after the reader will start to feel like reading throughout the night.
+The story revolves around a missing child and is told from the perspective of the lead detective heading up the investigation, Jim, and the distraught mother of the missing child, Rachael.
+Parent, or not, the angst of the situation hits you hard and fast; this is a tense psychological thriller that is well paced, well written, and suspenseful.

-But, the added bonus for me was the writing style and delivery; this is not your standard mystery, you can feel the fear and trepidation in Rachael as the search continues and Jim's remorsefulness hangs like a waterlogged cloud just before the storm.
-Mysteries are generally not for book clubs; but this book is the exception to the rule- the mystery is above average fantastic, but the excellent character development throws it over the top.
-It's great for both the mystery lover and book clubs.
+But, the bonus for me was the writing style and delivery; this is not your standard mystery, you can feel the fear and trepidation in Rachael as the search continues, and Jim's remorsefulness hangs like a waterlogged cloud just before the storm.
+Mysteries are generally not for book clubs, but this book is the exception to the rule-the mystery is above average fantastic.
+Still, the excellent character development throws it over the top.
+It's great for both mystery lovers and book clubs.
 And to think, this is a debut novel.
-Bravo Gilly Macmillan!
+Bravo, Gilly Macmillan!

 Discussion Questions